lelsheri/system-v10/erpnext/docs/user/manual/en/using-erpnext/restore-deleted-docs.md

 #Restore Deleted Documents

-In ERPNext, you can delete a records if not needed.
+In Revalue ERP, you can delete a records if not needed.
 They can be masters like Items, Customer or transactions like Sales Order, Payment Entries etc.

 <img class="screenshot" alt="Delete a Docuemnt" src="/docs/assets/img/collaboration-tools/delete-a-doc.png">

-If you have deleted an entry by mistake and wish to restore it back into your ERPNext account.
+If you have deleted an entry by mistake and wish to restore it back into your Revalue ERP account.

 > Only User having System Manager role assigned can restore deleted documents.